 Things to Do in Phuket

 Other than the nightlife, there are plenty of things to do in Phuket during the day.

 The Big Buddha

 Big Buddha is an iconic temple on a mounting in Phuket.
 It’s one of the main tourist attractions to see on the island.
-Though the temple is unfinished and it’s still being built, it’s an impressive architectural structure with magnificent views.
+Though the temple is unfinished and still being built, it’s an impressive architectural structure with magnificent views.

 Be wary of the weather, though – a rainy day can mean that’s the most you’ll see of the Big Buddha and the views. 🙂